2026 Festival Competition

 Meet Our Distinguished Jury

-• Mehnrez Saeed-Vafa President of the Jury
+• Mehrnaz Saeed-Vafa President of the Jury

 Mehrnaz Saeed-Vafa is a filmmaker, educator, and festival advisor and curator.